cerner/fhir.cerner.com/content/millennium/dstu2/diagnostic/diagnostic-report.md

 _Implementation Notes_

-* If a DiagnosticReport references a pdf with URL sections, it may not be returned from the Binary resource.
+* If a DiagnosticReport references a PDF with URL sections, it may not be returned from the Binary resource.
 See the [Binary implementation notes].
 * When requesting the presentedForm.url, the Accept header should be populated with the presentedForm.contentType.
 For more information, see the [Binary accept] documentation.